Balancing Performance and Costs in Best Arm Identification: Additional Experiments

 \section{Additional Experiments}

-Here we provide a larger reproduction of Fig~\ref{fig:exp-two-arm} with confidence regions of $\pm$2 SE, in addition to figures for additional $K$-arm experiments and a real data experiment on a drug discovery dataset.
+Here we provide additional $K$-arm experiments.
 All experiments were performed using a 3.7GHz AMD Ryzen 9 5900X 12-Core processor with 24 GB of memory.
 Total runtime across all experiments took approximately 7.5 hours, and safeguards were employed to prevent the fixed confidence algorithms from continuing to sample after already severely underperforming the other methods when the sub-optimality gaps were particularly small ($\nicefrac{10}{c}$ total samples allowed).

-\parahead{Reproduction of Fig~\ref{fig:exp-two-arm}} \insertMainSimulationApp Due to space limitations, our plots presented in Fig~\ref{fig:exp-two-arm} were particularly small, and so we chose to not display confidence regions on this plot for the sake of visual clarity.
-In Fig~\ref{fig:exp-two-arm-se}, we have simply reproduced these plots in a larger format so that the confidence regions can still be clearly displayed.
-All confidence regions represent the empirical average risk $\pm$2 standard errors.
-Not all confidence regions are clearly visible due to very small standard errors for many settings.